Neoplatonism: Origins of the term

 Neoplatonism is a modern term.
-The term neoplatonism has a double function as a historical category.
+The term Neoplatonism has a double function as a historical category.
 On the one hand, it differentiates the philosophical doctrines of Plotinus and his successors from those of the historical Plato.
 On the other, the term makes an assumption about the novelty of Plotinus's interpretation of Plato.
-In the nearly six centuries from Plato's time to Plotinus', there had been an uninterrupted tradition of interpreting Plato which had begun with Aristotle and with the immediate successors of Plato's Academy and continued on through a period of Platonism which is now referred to as middle Platonism.
-The term neoplatonism implies that Plotinus' interpretation of Plato was so distinct from those of his predecessors that it should be thought to introduce a new period in the history of Platonism.
-Some contemporary scholars, however, have taken issue with this assumption and have doubted that neoplatonism constitutes a useful label.
-They claim that merely marginal differences separate Plotinus' teachings from those of his immediate predecessors.
+In the nearly six centuries from Plato's time to Plotinus', there had been an uninterrupted tradition of interpreting Plato which had begun with Aristotle and with the immediate successors of Plato's Academy, and continued on through a period of Platonism that is now referred to as middle Platonism.
+The term Neoplatonism implies that Plotinus' interpretation of Plato was so distinct from those of his predecessors that it should be thought of as inaugurating a new period in Platonic history; some contemporary scholars, however, have doubted that Neoplatonism constitutes a useful label, claiming that only marginal differences separate Plotinus' teachings from those of his immediate predecessors.
 As a pupil of philosopher Ammonius Saccas, Plotinus used the knowledge of his teacher and predecessors in order to inspire the next generation.

-Whether neoplatonism is a meaningful or useful historical category is itself a central question concerning the history of the interpretation of Plato.
-For much of the history of Platonism, it was commonly accepted that the doctrines of the neoplatonists were essentially the same as those of Plato.
-The Renaissance Neoplatonist Marsilio Ficino, for instance, thought that the neoplatonic interpretation of Plato was an authentic and accurate representation of Plato's philosophy.
-Although it is unclear precisely when scholars began to disassociate the philosophy of the historical Plato from the philosophy of his neoplatonic interpreters, they had clearly begun to do so at least as early as the first decade of the nineteenth century.
-Contemporary scholars often identify the German theologian Friedrich Schleiermacher as an early thinker who took Plato's philosophy to be separate from that of his neoplatonic interpreters.
-However, others have argued that the differentiation of Plato from neoplatonism was the result of a protracted historical development that preceded Schleiermacher's scholarly work on Plato.
+Whether Neoplatonism is a meaningful or useful historical category is itself a central question concerning the history of the interpretation of Plato.
+For much of the history of Platonism, it was commonly accepted that the doctrines of the Neoplatonists were essentially the same as those of Plato.
+The Renaissance Neoplatonist Marsilio Ficino, for instance, thought that the Neoplatonic interpretation of Plato was an authentic and accurate representation of Plato's philosophy.
+Although it is unclear precisely when scholars began to differentiate the philosophy of the historical Plato from the philosophy of his Neoplatonic interpreters, they had clearly begun to do so at least as early as the first decade of the nineteenth century.
+Contemporary scholars often identify the German theologian Friedrich Schleiermacher as an early thinker who took Plato's philosophy to be separate from that of his Neoplatonic interpreters.
+However, others have argued that the disassociation of Plato from Neoplatonism was the result of a protracted historical development that preceded Schleiermacher's scholarly work on Plato.

 Origins and history of classical Neoplatonism

 Neoplatonism started with Plotinus in the 3rd century AD.
-Three distinct phases in classical neoplatonism after Plotinus can be distinguished: the work of his student Porphyry; that of Iamblichus and his school in Syria; and the period in the 5th and 6th centuries, when the Academies in Alexandria and Athens flourished.
+Three distinct phases in classical Neoplatonism after Plotinus can be distinguished: the work of his student Porphyry; that of Iamblichus and his school in Syria; and the period in the 5th and 6th centuries, when the Academies in Alexandria and Athens flourished.